 2. Discover the Challenges

 Look for the causes of your customers’ dissatisfaction.
-It can be your customer service KPIs that are not functioning well, insufficiency of your resources, technical issues, etc. Whatever it is, you should find it out and fix it in the quickest time possible.
+It can be your customer service KPIs that are not functioning well, insufficiency of your resources, technical issues, etc. Whatever the customer issue is, you should find it out and fix it in the quickest time possible.

 3. Use Workflow Making Tools